-As Seahawks search for new offensive coordinator ends second week, DK Metcalf says opponents ‘figured us out’
+As Seahawks’ search for new OC continues, DK Metcalf says opponents ‘figured us out’

 Until Sunday, when the Bills lost to Kansas City in the AFC title game, he was still busy coaching.

-Miami has also been reported in pursuit of Dorsey, and that could hold some allure since Dorsey played there as quarterback of the Miami Hurricanes when they won the college football national title in 2002.
+Miami has also been reported in pursuit of Dorsey, and that could hold some allure since Dorsey played in that city as quarterback of the Miami Hurricanes when they won the college football national title in 2002.

 Dorsey has become considered a rising star in coaching due to his work as QB coach with Cam Newton in Carolina and then Josh Allen in Buffalo the last two years.

-Others reported to be targets of Seattle’s who remain available are Los Angeles Rams passing-game coordinator Shane Waldron, Raiders running backs coach Kirby Wilson (who has worked with Carroll previously at USC and New England) and former Jets and Dolphins head coach Adam Gase.
+Others reported to be targets of Seattle’s who remain available are Los Angeles Rams passing-game coordinator Shane Waldron, Raiders running-backs coach Kirby Wilson (who has worked with Carroll previously at USC and New England) and former Jets and Dolphins head coach Adam Gase.
 Seattle also had reported interest in former Eagles coach and Ferndale native Doug Pederson.
 But a report last week stated he is leaning toward taking the year off.

 Seattle could also consider in-house candidate Dave Canales, who is currently the team’s passing-game coordinator.